JamesYang568/Attention-guided-Feature-Fusion-for-Small-Object-Detection/README.md

 Same as MMYOLO, please see [15 minutes to get started with MMYOLO object detection — MMYOLO 0.5.0 documentation](https://mmyolo.readthedocs.io/en/latest/get_started/15_minutes_object_detection.html#) and our config file is in `configs/att-guided_yolov6s/yolov6_s_myneck.py`.

-We used a very simple and intuitive way to visually present the code, with all modules plug and play.
+We used a very simple and intuitive way to present the code, with all modules plug and play.

 ## Result